networknt/light-4j/docs/content/architecture/microservices.md

 * Independent manageability contributes to improved efficiency, and also reduces the need for scheduled downtime.
 * Replaceability of components reduces the technical debt that can lead to aging, unreliable environments.
 * Stronger resilience and higher availability ensure a good customer experience.
 * Better runtime scalability allows the software system to grow or shrink with the business.
 * Improved testability allows the business to mitigate implementation risks.

 # History

-# Distributed Gateway

-# Distributed Auth

-#